KillingSpark/rust-dbus-comparisons/Readme.md

 Some benchmarks exist.
 I plan to add equivalent ones for the missing libs, and more kinds of benchmarks.

 ## The benchmarks
+1. MarshalMix: Build a signal message with mixed params and marshal it
-1. Marshal: Build a signal message and marshal it
+1. MarshalBigArray: Build a signal message with a big u64 array and marshal it
 1. Marshal + Send: Connect to the sessionbus, build a signal and send it to the bus

 The Marshal + Send benchmark is not performed for zvariant because the zbus library currently uses a lot of println!()